 What exactly is vintage and what is retro?
-Recently, I was asked to contribute to an article in a Swiss newspaper (Zeitung des Schweizerischen Hauseigentümerverband) and asked to elaborate on this question.
+Recently, I was invited to contribute to an article in the Zeitung des Schweizerischen Hauseigentümerverband (newspaper of the Swiss home owners association) and asked to elaborate on this question.
 Since there is no exact definition of these terms, I was fully aware that my opinion may differ from that of other experts.
 In this post I will share my definition, but above all, much like in my post about early 20th century design, I will take you on a journey into the past, back to the 1950’s and 60’s to be exact.

 Vintage or retro?

 To me vintage seeks its inspiration in the 1940’s and 1950’s, a time of war and post-war.
 The most prominent material used during that time was wood.
 Aside from some floral wallpaper and curtains, the colours were rather subdued and earthy colours were the most common.
 Real vintage furniture dating back to that time is very much en vogue and at the same time continues to inspire contemporary furniture designers in their creations.
-One typical feature being the (angled) tapered wood legs on cabinets, chairs and tables.
+One typical feature of vintage furniture are the tapered (angled) wood legs on cabinets, chairs and tables.

 Retro on the other hand, I believe refers to the 1960’s up until the 1980’s.
 The early part of this era was defined by the material plastic, bold colours and wild patterns.
 Add bulky shapes to the mix and you are all set for the look of the 1980’s.
 There are some original pieces on the market, but there is certainly also lots of new furniture imitating the style.